 You have now collected all necessary data from your ECU or logs and we are ready to do some math.
 In the beginning, I have used Garrett Expert Guide for basic calculations.
 After studying engine airflow theory and making many experiments, I have developed Spreadsheets for most accurate calculations of airflow, air density, VE and eventually automatised all by Python scripts.

 There is ever increasing number of visitors reading adventures of Hajes Racing but there is no supporters of FREE information.
 Articles don’t write themselves and my ISP doesn’t share FREE spirit of server resources rental neither.
-Just by clicking on Google Advertisement on my web doesn’t cost you anything and it gives us motivation to continue sharing informations that you cannot find anywhere on web !!!

 For serious car hackers is prepared complete article in exchange for your support.
 Below by is preview of full article.